karno-bh/copypaste/README.md

     needed by client to verify the content integrity of the file.
 (Thus, if the integrity fails because, for instance, the file was modified on server side during the transmitting the client should request the file checksum again.
     However, it will not happen on demand by server if the server running.
 Server will always reply with the firstly calculated checksum.
-This is by design too since once files are in outgoing directory they should not touched.
+This is by design too since once files are in outgoing directory they should not be touched.
     If such event happens this should detected.
 The server should be restarted explicitly to recalculate checksums as per current design)
     + The /chunk endpoint requires the two additional parameters as chunk number and file name.
 The server will reply